Mine action specialist

 The blade is E304 stainless steel which bends in an AP detonation

 without the tip breaking away.
-The tool is also too long to
+The blade passes right through the handle and is too long to

 turn-around and impale the user.

-AVS designs of tool are shown at AVS
+designs of tool that can be made cheaply are shown at AVS